emu-russia/pureikyubu/SRC/GX/Readme.md

 # GX

-This component emulates the platform-independent part of the GAMECUBE (GX) graphics core.
+This component emulates the platform-independent part of the GAMECUBE graphics system (GX).

 The tasks of this component include:
 - Command FIFO handling